oemof/tespy/docs/basics/intro.rst

 -----------------

 The list of components available can be found :ref:`here <tespy_modules_components_label>`.
 If you set up a component you have to specify a (within one network) unique label.
-Moreover, it is possible to specify parameters for the component, for example power :math:`P` for a turbine or upper terminal temperature difference :math:`ttd_\mathrm{u}` of a heat exchanger.
+Moreover, it is possible to specify parameters for the component, for example power :math:`P` for a pump or upper terminal temperature difference :math:`ttd_\mathrm{u}` of a heat exchanger.
 The full list of parameters for a specific component is stated in the respective class documentation.
-The example uses pipes, a control valve and a heat exchanger.
-The definition of the parameters available can be found here:
+This example uses a compressor, a control valve two (simple) heat exchangers and a so called cycle closer.

-- :py:class:`tespy.components.piping.pipe.Pipe`
-- :py:class:`tespy.components.piping.valve.Valve`
-- :py:class:`tespy.components.heat_exchangers.simple.HeatExchangerSimple`

 .. note::